jjammeso/aspnet-postgres-api/README.md

 ## 🔐 Authentication Flow

-- Register → POST /auth/register    //Register a new user
+- Register a new user
+    → POST /auth/register

-- Login → POST /auth/login         //Log in and receive access + refresh tokens
+- Log in and receive access + refresh tokens
+     → POST /auth/login

       * Use Bearer token in Authorization header      Add Authorization: Bearer <token> header to protected requests